In shadow of Texas gas drilling sites, health fears escalate

 Around Arlington, drilling has imposed higher costs — literally — on lower-income neighborhoods than on more affluent areas.
 As the fracking boom took off, “land men” from the oil and gas companies went door to door in Arlington, asking permission to drill beneath homes of those who owned mineral rights.
 Some homeowners were offered signing bonuses and royalties.
 Renters like Polk, and others who don’t own the rights to the minerals beneath their homes, had no choice but to yield to drilling — and received nothing for it.

 By contrast, when land men came knocking in Bhandari’s wealthier neighborhood 15 years ago, her neighbors, a lawyer among them, joined forces.
-Some opposed fracking.
+Some, like Bhandari, opposed fracking altogether.
 Others wanted higher royalty payments.
 In the end, the company, which had sought to drill next to a park, situated its well pad a mile away.
 Now, Bhandari is trying to help less affluent neighborhoods push back on drilling.

 Arlington sits atop the Barnett Shale, one of the largest on-land natural gas fields in the United States.
 Gas production, which peaked in the Barnett Shale a decade ago, has been declining.
 Even with natural gas prices rising, few large U.S. companies plan to drill new wells at a time when investors are increasingly seeking environmentally responsible companies.